mlte-team/a2it/framework/1_SDMT.md

 - Training time as a function of data size
 - Training cost (CPU, memory) as a function of data size

+**Resilience to Failure**
+TODO(All): Write/develop this property
+- Objective: Ensure that the system automates reaction to failure so that it is handled in a safe manner.
+- Metric:
+- Rationale:
+- Implementation:

+**Adaptability**
+TODO(All): Write/develop this property
+- Objective: When scaling a system, making components that are mulit-use or adaptable goes a long way towards ensuring that a system is resilient and raising the possibility of reallocating a system if the need is alleviated in the future.
+An example of this would be an automated targeting system that works on both an Infantry Fighting Vehicle and a tank.
+- Metric:
+- Rationale:
+- Implementation:

 ### Next Steps
 * Meet with the system team and discuss each property result.
     * The results of each portion of SDMT along with your list of model inputs, outputs, and requirements should be discussed in the context of the system.
     * Determine if changes need to be made to the model or the system.
+    * Consider the tradeoffs inherent in your requirements, and consider that you might need to get feedback from customers and iterate through these properties with their requirements in mind.
     * Do not continue to model production and system integration until your team and the system team have agreed that the model and system are synchronized and requirements are satisfied at both the model and the system levels.

 #### References and additional materials can be found in the [Appendix](appendix/appendix_index.md).